lusalaMark/pos/README.md

 Installation of the Application

-For the application to run seamlessly you need yhe following in Place :
+For the application to run seamlessly you need the following in Place :

          a)Wamp Server installed and running.